Abstract collection for CinC 2017 is now closed.

 The body of the abstract (exclusive of the title, authors, and authors’ affiliations) can be up to 300 words at most.
 It cannot contain footnotes or a bibliography.
 If you include a color figure in a PDF abstract, be certain that it is legible if printed in black and white.
 The language of the conference is English, and all abstracts and full papers must be written in English.
 Ask a friend or colleague who is not familiar with your work to read your abstract, and revise it if needed to make it understandable.

 Three hundred words are insufficient to provide much detail about your work, but the impression your abstract makes on the reviewers determines if it will be accepted — so make every word count.
-If you have not previously written for CinC, read some of the abstracts from last year’s program to see what goes into a successful abstract.
+If you have not previously written for CinC, read some of the abstracts from a previous year’s program to see what goes into a successful abstract.
 Ideally, it should be a mini-paper, with an introduction (why is the problem worth studying?), methods, results, and, if the results do not speak for themselves, a conclusion (what are the implications of the results?).
 Do not waste words by writing an abstract of the abstract as an introduction, or a summary of the abstract as a conclusion.
 It is most important to present results that show that you have done the work you propose to present; abstracts containing vague promises (“We will show …”) without any results will not be accepted.

 Note that this does not mean that results obtained after you submit your abstract cannot be included in your presentation and your full paper.
 On the contrary, you are encouraged to present your most recent results; your abstract, however, needs to contain enough to earn it a place in the program even if you spend the summer on the beach rather than in the lab.